di-marin/di-marin.github.io/index.md

 ## Hello

-I’m currently working as postdoctoral researcher in the Virtual and Augmented Reality Group at TU Wien.
-I defended my PhD in February 2025 as part of the Rendering and Modeling Group at TU Wien, under Prof. Michael Wimmer's and Dr. Stefan Ohrhallinger's supervision, titled *Proximity-Based Point Cloud Reconstruction*.
+I’m currently working as postdoctoral researcher in the Virtual and Augmented Reality Group at TU Wien led by Prof. Hannes Kaufmann.
+I defended my PhD on *Proximity-Based Point Cloud Reconstruction*, in February 2025 as part of the Rendering and Modeling Group at TU Wien, under Prof. Michael Wimmer's and Dr. Stefan Ohrhallinger's supervision.
 I am currently investigating how we reconstruct, interpret, and interact with unstructured data by combining geometry, topology and human perception, with application to various fields such as clustering, segmentation and procedural generation.

 ## Projects